openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

    *Microsoft Visual C++ 14.0 is required.
 Get it with "Build Tools for Visual Studio"*

-   To resolve this issue, you need to install [Build Tools for Visual Studio* 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) and repeat package installation.
+   To resolve this issue, you need to install [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) and then retry the installation steps.

 @endsphinxdirective